Bristol's Shanty Scene: Where Ale Meets Adventure!

 Speaker AI used to walk when I used to.

-Speaker AWhen I was in a Falmouth sea Shang Festival, 2023, I started walking around with one of my cousins, well, my mum's cousins.
+Speaker AWhen I was in a Falmouth sea Shane Festival, 2023, I started walking around one of my cousins, well, my mum's cousins, and every single time we walked around it was like, hey, hey, Liz.

 Speaker AHey, Liz.

-Speaker AIt was like, how does she.
+Speaker AIt was like, how does.

 Speaker AHow does she know that many people?

-Speaker AIt's amaz, isn't it?
+Speaker AIt's amazing, isn't it?

 Speaker AThat's just what Cornwall is.

-Speaker AIt is like that everybody knows each other and I guess to reinforce that and the world that is shanty is a small world and also a large world at the same time, that only recently we've discovered that actually Shanty Boy's mum actually was year above me at school.
+Speaker AEverybody knows each other and I guess to reinforce that and the world that is shanty is a small world and also a large world at the same time.

 Speaker AWe went to school together.